1) Give up Alcohol

 This means 8-12 hours a week of exercise hard enough that carrying on a normal conversation during the activity would be tough.

 We all know the benefits of exercise.
 Apparently, it also helps to increase your stem cell count and health.
-Also, you will not be able to work out for about 8 or more weeks after your procedure.
-It is important to build strength.
+Also, you will not work out for about 8 or more weeks after your procedure.
+However, it is important to build strength.

 If you have injuries or health issues that make these workouts impossible, focus on what you can do.
 Try light activities in the pool to start, and then increase your activity as you are able.